sajidchowdhury1/A02/README.md

 1. __Branch__: Allows someone to work with the files from the project without effecting the main project.
 2. __Clone__: Making a copy of a repository.
-3. __Commit__: Saves that are made to files and their is also an ID that is made with each save to keep track of the changes.
+3. __Commit__: Saves that are made to files and there is also an ID that is made with each save to keep track of the changes.
 4. __Fetch__: This will get and download files from branches onto a local computer.
 5. __GIT__: It is a program that keeps track of changes on files.
 6. __GITHUB__: A platform to remotely store files and code without losing data and having version control.